dlodola/public/docs/_posts/2021-07-27-Monte+Carlo+resource+assessments+in+Python.md

     seed = seed*2
 ```

-&gt; Note: defining the `random_state` argument in `rvs` is not a requirement.
+> Note: defining the `random_state` argument in `rvs` is not a requirement.
 I have opted to do this here so the outputs are always the same (still 'random', just the same 'random' every time).
 I have been cautious to change the random state for each parameter to avoid unwanted correlation between parameters.

 ### Random variates summary